diablodale/dp.kinect/README.md

 Features
 ============

-* It is based on the Microsoft Kinect SDK v1.5.
+* It is based on the Microsoft Kinect SDK.
 * It supports multiple Kinects on the same PC.
 * It was developed and tested against Max 6.0.7.
 It is untested against earlier versions.
 * There are the same inlets and outlets as compared to my other external jit.openni.
 You can retype dp.kinect in the same max patcher box and quickly migrate to this external.